jhpyle/docassemble/_docs/fields.md

 [CSS] will be altered so that the field is 15em wide.
 This modifier has no effect when embedded fields are not being used.

+## <a name="fields code"></a>Generating fields with code

+You can use [Python] code to generate items inside a `fields`.
+To do so, simply add an entry under `fields` that contains `code` (and nothing more).
+The contents of `code` will be evaluated as a [Python] expression.

+The expression must evaluate to a list of dictionaries, and the format must be the Python equivalent of a regular `fields` item, which you would normally express in [YAML].

+For example, if you want the fields to be like this:

+{% highlight yaml %}
+question: |
+  How many of each fruit?
+fields:
+  - Apples: num_apples
+    datatype: integer
+  - Oranges: num_oranges
+    datatype: integer
+{% endhighlight %}

+you would write this:

+{% highlight yaml %}
+question: |
+  How many of each fruit?
+fields:
+  - code: |
+      [{'Apples': 'num_apples', 'datatype': 'integer'},
+       {'Oranges': 'num_oranges', 'datatype': 'integer'}']
+{% endhighlight %}

+Here is an example that asks for the names of a number of people on a single screen:

+{% include side-by-side.html demo="fields-code" %}

+Note that it is necessary to use the [`sets`] modifier on the question to manually indicate that the question will define `people[i].name.first`.
+Normally, **docassemble** automatically detects what variables a question is capable of defining, but when the `fields` are dynamically generated with code, it is not able to do so.

+Note also that this example uses the [`label` and `field`] method for indicating the label and the variable name for each field.
+This is not required, but it may make field-generating code more readable.

+Dynamically-created lists of fields can be paired with dynamically-created `subquestion` text that [embeds] the fields.

+{% include side-by-side.html demo="fields-code-embed" %}

+It is also possible to mix dynamic fields with non-dynamic fields:

+{% highlight yaml %}
+question: |
+  Tell me about your food preferences.
+fields:
+  - Favorite fruit: favorite_fruit
+  - code: food_list
+  - Favorite vegetable: favorite_vegetable
+---
+reconsider: True
+code: |
+  food_list = [{'Favorite candy: 'favorite_candy'}]
+  if likes_legumes:
+    food_list.append({'Favorite legume': 'favorite_legume'})
+{% endhighlight %}

+Writing [Python] code that generates a list of fields can be pretty complex.
+This should be considered an advanced feature.
+Note that the code above uses the [Python] function [`str()`] to reduce the index of a list (which is an integer) into a string, for purposes of constructing variable names like `people[0].name.first` and `people[1].name.first`.

+If you work with dictionaries ([`DADict`] objects) instead of lists ([`DAList`] objects), a useful function is the [Python] function [`repr()`], which returns a string containing a string with quotation marks around it.

+For example, suppose you want to replicate this:

+{% highlight yaml %}
+question: |
+  Tell me about the seeds.
+fields:
+  - label: Seeds of a kiwi
+    field: fruit['kiwi'].seeds
+  - label: Seeds of a tomato
+    field: fruit['tomato'].seeds
+{% endhighlight %}

+You could do something like the following:

+{% highlight yaml %}
+question: |
+  Tell me about the seeds.
+fields:
+  - code: field_list
+---
+code: |
+  field_list = list()
+  for key in fruit:
+    field_list.append({"label": "Seeds of a " + key,
+                       "field": "fruit[" + repr(key) + "].seeds"})
+{% endhighlight %}

+The alternative is to try to provide the quotation marks manually, which can look messier, and then you have to worry about what to do if the `key` string contains an apostrophe; will that cause a syntax error?
+The [`repr()`] function takes care of this problem by producing a robust [Python] representation of the string.

 # <a name="general"></a>Generalizing questions

 **docassemble** lets you write a single question that can be re-used